munin-monitoring/munin/doc/tutorial/troubleshooting.rst

   /etc/init.d/munin-node restart

-Call :ref:`munin-run` on the monitored host to see whether the plugin runs through .
+Call :ref:`munin-run` on the monitored host to see whether the plugin runs through.

 Try with and without the ``config`` plugin argument.
 Both runs should not emit any error message.